 Now, what if all three of you had pooled your money and were entitled to 1/3rd of Airtel each, 1/3rd of Bajaj each, and 1/3rd of Colgate each from the combined ₹3,000?
 All three of you would have enjoyed a growth of 17.33%!

 Mutual Fund is a collective investment tool that pools together money from many investors like you.
-These collected funds are then invested by a fund manager (aka an investment expert) in various stocks, bonds or other investment vehicles, after conducting a thorough research.
+These collected funds are then invested by a fund manager (aka an investment expert) in various stocks, bonds or other investment vehicles, after conducting thorough research.

 The cost of his services is very little as compared to hiring your own personal investment manager.
-This is because a mutual fund manager manages a large pool of funds, and therefore his fees is shared over a large number of investors.
+This is because a mutual fund manager manages a large pool of funds, and therefore his fees are shared over a large number of investors.
 The fund manager and his team constantly monitor the market and invest accordingly to maximize the investors’ capital.

 Apart from having a dedicated research team, Mutual Funds have SEBI and other agencies monitoring and regulating them, to ensure the safety of investors’ money.

-Mutual Funds allow you to invest small amount of money, however much you would like (starting from ₹1000), but still you can benefit from being involved in a large pool of cash invested by other people.
+Mutual Funds allow you to invest a small amount of money, however much you would like (starting from ₹1000), but still, you can benefit from being involved in a large pool of cash invested by other people.
 All investors share in the fund’s gains or losses on an equal basis, proportionate to the amount they have invested.

 How does a mutual fund work?

 When you invest in a Mutual Fund you are allocated X number units.
 N.A.V (Net Asset Value) represents the value of one unit of your investment after all the fund expenses and management fees are paid.
-This N.A.V is updated at end of the day daily.
+This N.A.V is updated at the end of the day daily.

 And you can find out if your investment is doing well or not easily.
-Whenever you need to check the market value of your investment you simply need to multiply the current N.A.V with number of units you hold.
+Whenever you need to check the market value of your investment you simply need to multiply the current N.A.V with the number of units you hold.

-Moreover these units are easily redeemable.
+Moreover, these units are easily redeemable.
 It’s like keeping money in a bank account, only it earns better returns in a Mutual Fund.